-Performance-Based Program Design.
-The performance-based restricted stock units will vest based on a combination of our relative total shareholder return over a three-year performance period and the executive's continued employment.
-We chose relative total shareholder return as the applicable performance measure because (1) we believe it will incentivize the Named Executive Officers to focus on and grow our returns for shareholders, and (2) it is an objective and easily understandable performance metric that is different than the non-GAAP operating profit-based performance measure used under the 2021 Bonus Plan and the net cash balance and earnings-based performance measures used under certain of our previous annual cash incentive programs.
+Fiscal 2022 Performance-Based Program Design.
+The PSUs will vest based on a combination of our relative total shareholder return over a three-year performance period, generally subject to the executive's continued employment through the vesting date.
+We chose relative total shareholder return as the applicable performance measure because (1) we believe it will incentivize the Named Executive Officers to focus on and grow our returns for shareholders, and (2) it is an objective and easily understandable performance metric that is different than the non-GAAP operating profit-based and bookings-based performance measures used with respect to cash bonus payable for fiscal 2022 under the Short-Term Incentive Plan (and the net cash balance and earnings-based performance measures used under certain of our previous annual cash incentive programs).

-Relative total shareholder return is measured against the companies in the Russell Microcap Index, which is a capitalization-weighted index of 2,000 small cap and micro cap stocks.
-We chose to measure our performance against the Russell Microcap Index because we wanted to measure our performance against a broad index of relatively similarly sized companies in which investors may choose to invest and measure performance against, instead of measuring our performance against the much smaller group of compensation peers described above, substantially all of which are included in the Russell Microcap Index.
+Relative total shareholder return with respect to the grants of PSUs made in fiscal 2022 is measured against the companies in the Russell 2000 Index.
+We previously measured our performance against the Russell Microcap Index because we wanted to measure our performance against a broad index of similarly sized companies in which investors may choose to invest and measure our performance against.
+Since we were added to the Russell 2000 Index in June 2021, we chose to measure our performance against the Russell 2000 Index for purposes of the grants of PSUs made in fiscal 2022.
+Measuring our performance against the Russell 2000 Index allows us to measure our performance against a broad index of relatively similarly sized companies in which investors may choose to invest and measure performance against, instead of measuring our performance against the much smaller group of compensation peers described above, only some of which are included in the Russell 2000 Index.